 The first parameter is the variable which contains HTML data.

 The second parameter is location of the file which should be created.
 It should also contain a filename.
 For example: YOUR_SITE/Shared%20Documents/Rates.aspx

 Set the “overwrite” option in the third parameter to overwrite the existing file each time the workflow is started.

 The workflow is ready.
 It looks like this:

-Test the Workflow.
-Open the website where the workflow was published; point to the page “All site content” and click “Site workflows”.
+Now, let’s test the Workflow.
+Open the site where the workflow was published; point to the page “All site content” and click “Site workflows”.
 Locate your workflow and click on it.
 Click the “Start” button to execute the workflow.
 Look at the list called “My completed workflows” and make sure that your workflow has the status “Completed” and that the time of the workflow Start and End is real.
-Now you can point to Shared Documents and open the file Rates.HTML which was created by the workflow.
+Now you can point to Shared Documents and open the file Rates.aspx which was created by the workflow.
 Verify that the data is displayed properly.

-We created a workflow which gets data from a XML file and generates a HTML page, but you can also create a simple web-part which displays the data on the web-part`s page.
+We created a workflow which gets data from a XML file and generates a new page, but you can also create a simple web-part which displays the data on the web part`s page.

 You can also watch the whole process of creating such a workflow in this video:

 Learn more about HarePoint Workflow Extensions and over 300 new actions to automate any business process without programming.